Pumpkin Protein Brownies

 - 1/4 cup unsweetened cacao powder

-- 2 tbsp almond butter - or tahini, cashew butter or sunbutter
+- 2 tablespoons almond butter - or tahini, cashew butter or sunbutter

-- 1/2 tbsp. pumpkin pie spice - optional
+- 1/2 tablespoon pumpkin pie spice - optional

 - 1/4 cup dairy free chocolate chips - Plus more for the top (optional)